 “Detoxing” is the wellness trend-du-jour.
 From detox foot pads, to colon hydrotherapy, to juice cleanses, the health and weight loss industry is cashing in on our fears of what this increasingly toxic environment is doing to our health.

 Many argue that “detoxing”--by way of diet, fast, supplements, or other therapies--is flat out unnecessary.
 Why?
 Because your body is adept at detoxing itself.
-In fact, it has numerous systems and processes by which it does so: the liver, kidneys, digestive system, skin, and lungs all play a role in detoxification.
+In fact, it has numerous systems and processes by which it does so: liver functions, kidneys, digestive system, immune system, skin, and lungs all play a role in detoxification.

-A compelling counterargument to this, though, is that our modern world is far more toxic than the human body is evolved to handle.
+A compelling counterargument to this, though, is that our modern world has far too much toxic buildup than the human body evolved to handle.
 In other words, our food, water, and air inundate us every day with a harmful chemical load that may surpass what our detox systems can manage.

-Bottom line: we live in a world with an unprecedented level of toxins, and how efficiently and effectively our bodies filter out these toxins makes all the difference to our health and vitality.
+Bottom line: we live in a world with an unprecedented level of toxins with their side effects, and how efficiently and effectively our bodies filter out these toxins makes all the difference to our health and vitality.

 Detoxification is your body’s way of eliminating unnecessary, often harmful, toxins and waste.
 There are many “detox pathways” through which your body eliminates these substances:

 -Liver.
 Your liver is one of the hardest working detox organs in your body.
 It filters your blood, metabolizes alcohol and medications, produces the bile necessary to break down fat and cholesterol, breaks down hormones, and stores essential vitamins and minerals.